yyyen93/react-login-page/README.md

     1. import StyledContainer from components Styles.js
         i. styled components : Not default export. we need to wrap with curly braces.
     2. wrap whole app in a router that comes from react-router-dom
+    3. Set Route for each component so that we don't need to replace each time we want to see the output.
+       * to do this, we make use of the Routes and also the Route.
+       * the Routes will check for the current link and choose which component to display.
+       * Each of the Route will take a path which it associates with our components and also the element props, we can pass a dynamic value to element. dynamic value is that to be rendered component as JSX.
 4. __Home.js__
     1. import StyledTitle,StyledSubTitle, Avatar, StyledButton, ButtonGroup from components Styles.js
         1. Avatar is the background image.